SOON TO BECOME A MAJOR MOTION PICTURE!

 Nevertheless, Greco’s Game is unashamedly an action thriller.
 It is not a documentary about human trafficking.
 However, I believe action thrillers need more than nonstop action.
 It’s the characters and their personal odysseys in the midst of the action that make us stand up and cheer, and that means some kind of love story, be it romantic or the bond between friends and family, and how those relationships are put at risk.
 That is what gives a book (or a film) the emotional ‘grip’ it needs.
 In Greco’s Game, we see Talanov’s wife murdered.
 We experience his agony and witness his downward spiral.
 We then see him discover the truth, that his wife was a sacrificial “pawn” in a deeper assassination plot.
 But why, and against whom, and by whom?
 We see him begin to unravel those mysteries, and just when the answer appears within reach, a shot rings out.
 We then see him faced with an impossible situation: does he go after the killer and avenge the dead, or does he stay and fight for the living, who lies dying in his arms?
 It’s redemption for Talanov, but redemption at a cost.

-FINAL NOTE: I am especially proud of the new 2017 Film Option edition of Greco’s Game.
+FINAL NOTE: I am especially proud of this film option edition of Greco’s Game.
 For one thing, it received the edit and polish the old 2012 version never received.
 When a reader is asked to invest time and money in a book, authors and publishers should honor that decision with a book that is the very best it can be.
 That is why I am so proud of this new edition.
 It honors you in a way the old version never did.
 For another, the book is much more current when it comes to the controversial relations between America and Russia, and why Talanov is such an asset to America because he used to be our enemy, and yet why suspicions continue to dog him for that very same reason.
 I like the tension this creates, and all while Talanov is simply trying to live and love normally, which of course, never quite happens.
 I hope you enjoy the ride.